 CES – Customer Effort Score

 These surveys measure how easy it is for a customer to go through a certain process on your website or app.
-This is typically done to measure how smooth the customer journey is and to optimise the user experience.
+This is to measure how smooth the customer journey is and to optimise the user experience.

 An example of a typical CES question is: